alfatta/alft/src/blog/20200528-how-i-setup-my-pc-for-programming-use.md

 ---
 title: "How I setup my pc for programming use"
+description: "Ok, in this post i will share how i setup my Manjaro system as my programming daily driver.
+Manjaro is a free and open-source Linux distribution"
 prev: false
 next:
   - text: "How I forward my domain handled with cloudflare to DEV.TO"